Ladder99/ladder99/README.md

 For more on MTConnect, see https://www.mtconnect.org.

-For more on MRIIOT and what we can offer you, see https://mriiot.com.
+For more on MRIIOT and what we offer, see https://mriiot.com.

 ## License